 But perhaps there are limits to the intimacy of Christians’ working relationships with non-Christians.
-Paul tells the Corinthians “Do not be mismatched with unbelievers,” as the NRSV puts it, or to translate the Greek term (heterozygountes) more literally, “Do not be unequally yoked with unbelievers.”
-His words are reminiscent of Leviticus 19:19, which prohibits mating different kinds of animals together and Deuteronomy 22:10, which prohibits yoking an ox and donkey together while plowing.
+Paul tells the Corinthians, “Do not be mismatched with unbelievers,” as the NRSV puts it, or to translate the Greek term (heterozygountes) more literally, “Do not be unequally yoked with unbelievers.”
+His words are reminiscent of Leviticus 19:19, which prohibits mating different kinds of animals together, and Deuteronomy 22:10, which prohibits yoking an ox and donkey together while plowing.
 These two Old Testament precedents refer to mating and to work, respectively.
 We are concerned here with work.

-When Paul tells us not to be unequally yoked in working relationships, he is warning us not to get entangled in work situations that prevent us from doing the work Jesus wants us to do, or prevents us from working in Jesus’ ways.
+When Paul tells us not to be unequally yoked in working relationships, he is warning us not to get entangled in work situations that prevent us from doing the work Jesus wants us to do or that prevent us from working in Jesus’ ways.
 This has a strong ethical element.
 “What partnership is there between righteousness and lawlessness?”
 Paul asks (2 Cor.
 6:14).
 If the dictates of a work situation lead us to harm customers, deceive constituents, mislead employees, abuse co-workers, pollute the environment, or such, then we would be yoked into a violation of our duties as stewards of God’s kingdom.
 Yet ethics is not the only element.
 Besides preventing us from doing anything unethical, being yoked with Jesus also leads us to work to reconcile or restore the world to God’s vision for it.
-At the very least, this suggests that we pay careful attention to the motivations, values, integrity, working methods and similar factors when deciding where and with whom we work.
+At the very least, this suggests that we pay careful attention to the motivations, values, integrity, working methods, and similar factors when deciding where and with whom we work.

 To be unequally yoked with unbelievers, then, is to be in a situation or relationship that binds you to the decisions and actions of people who have values and purposes incompatible with Jesus’ values and purposes.

 A few examples may help.
-A business partnership—joint, unlimited, ownership of a business—would generally seem to be a form of yoking.
+A business partnership—joint, unlimited ownership of a business—would generally seem to be a form of yoking.
 If one partner signs a contract, spends money, buys or sells property—or even violates the law—the other partner is bound by that action or decision.
 To form a business partnership in this sense would very likely be a form of unequal yoking.
-Even if the believer trusts that the non-believing partner(s) would not do anything unethical, is it possible that the non-believing partner(s) would want to run the business for the purposes of transforming the world to be more like God intends it to be?
+Even if the believer trusts that the nonbelieving partner(s) would not do anything unethical, is it possible that the non-believing partner(s) would want to run the business for the purposes of transforming the world to be more as God intends it to be?
 Even if the partnership does not force the believer to do evil, would it hinder him or her from doing all the good Christ desires?
-Joining an army, making a pledge of office, raising money for a non-profit organization, or buying property jointly might have similar consequences.
+Joining an army, making a pledge of office, raising money for a nonprofit organization, or buying property jointly might have similar consequences.